 (D) All exemptions must be reported annually to the Environmental Protection Agency suspending and debarring official.

-(E) See for additional procedures and information.
+(E) See PGI 209.405 for additional procedures and information.

 209.405-2 Restrictions on subcontracting.

-(a) The contracting officer shall not consent to any subcontract with a firm, or a subsidiary of a firm, that is identified by the Secretary of Defense in SAM Exclusions as being owned or controlled by the government of a country that is a state sponsor of terrorism unless the agency head states in writing the compelling reasons for the subcontract.
-(See also .)
+(a) The contracting officer shall not consent to any subcontract with a firm, or asubsidiary of a firm, that is identified by the Secretary of Defense in SAM Exclusions as being owned or controlled by the government of a country that is a state sponsor of terrorism unless the agency head states in writing the compelling reasons for the subcontract.
+(See also 225.771 .)

 209.406 Debarment.